GUIDE

 Other MCP Tools

-For any MCP-compatible tool, use these connection details:
+For any MCP-compatible client, use these connection settings and follow that tool's standard remote-server setup flow.

 https://workunit.app/mcp